maplant/scheme-rs/README.md

 - A large portion of lexical structures are missing; there's no way to specify recursive data structures
 - And many more that I cannot think of off the top of my head

+## Implementation details:

+`scheme-rs` is JIT compiled, compiling the expanded Scheme code into a [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style) mid-level IR, and the convertin that into LLVM IR.

+At present the code produced by `scheme-rs` is of pretty poor quality.
+Very few optimizations are performed, all variables are boxed.
+Focus was spent on making this project as _correct_ as possible, and to that end this is a JIT compiler for scheme that fully supports syntax-case, proper tail recursion, and interaction with async Rust.

 ## Usage:

 ### Running a REPL: